 The Graduate School requires all Doctoral students pass a Written and Oral Comprehensive Examination before they are admitted to candidacy for the Doctoral degree.
 The written comprehensive examination is given after a student has completed the bulk of their course work as deemed appropriate by their major professor and graduate advisory committee.
 The oral comprehensive examination should follow soon thereafter.
 Students planning to take their Comprehensive Examination must meet with their major professor to discuss the examination.
-The student must notify the Graduate Program Coordinator, at least three weeks prior, when they will be taking their comprehensive exams.
-The Graduate Program

-Assistant will notify the Graduate School through the Comprehensive Exam Announcement Form (G118) on GradStatus at least two weeks prior to the comprehensive exam.
+The student must notify the ALEC Graduate Program Coordinator via email correspondence, at least three weeks prior, the date and location of their oral comprehensive exam.
+The Graduate Program Assistant will notify the Graduate School through the Comprehensive Exam Announcement (G118) on GradStatus at least two weeks prior to the comprehensive exam.